voctif/voctif/README.md

-### Hi there 👋
+### Hi there i am Victor and here there are some things about me👋

-Here are some ideas to get you started: teste teste
 - 🔭 I’m currently working on TCS
-- 🌱 I’m currently learning PHP, GIT, LINUX
+- 🌱 I’m currently learning PHP, GIT, LINUX also startiing Nextjs and .Net
 - 💬 Ask me about whatever you want
 - 📫 How to reach me: victorgabriell1177@gmail.com
 - 😄 Pronouns: he/him